Eighth Grade Elective Classes

 This class, which is taught 1st hour at the high school, teaches students the basic aspects of singing: breathing techniques, good vocal production, and stage presence.
 Students do not have to audition for this group.
 There is one required concert per marking period.

-This self-paced, project-based class is designed to continue the development of basic keyboarding skills and fluency with Microsoft programs such and Word, Excel, PowerPoint, and Publisher.
+This self-paced, project-based class is designed to continue the development of basic keyboarding skills and fluency with Google programs such as Google Docs, Google Sheets, and Google Slides.
 Students use the Internet regularly, and proper terminology is part of the curriculum.

-French I (year-long course earning one high school credit hour--must complete and submit application)
+French I (year-long course earning one high school credit hour)

 This course is designed to develop the audio-lingual (listening-speaking) skills in the French language through dialogues and conversational sequences.
 Students gain oral command of vocabulary, sentence patterns, and grammar, as well as study the culture of the French people.
 Recommended for college preparatory students.